 This is a piece of music in 8 geolocated sections for location (field) recordings, synthesizers, and percussion.
+Between each section there is a short 'beat interlude'.
 It is experienced through the Echoes app and a pair of headphones.
 When you arrive at a specific location in the National Botanical Gardens, that location’s music will be triggered on the Echoes app.
-Collectively the music lasts for about 25 minutes.
-The sections can be heard in any order dependant on the user’s route.
+There is a suggested route by following each 'echo' and pathway; however, the sections can also be heard in any order.
 By taking in each of the eight locations, the total walk should last a little under an hour.

 Growing up close by, the National Botanic Gardens in Glasnevin have been foundational throughout my life.
 They were a place of exploration through my young childhood; a picturesque backdrop for photographing coming of age family events; a place of solace & escape through my teenage & young adult years; and throughout COVID-19 lockdown, it was one of the few places where it was possible to meet friends & family at a distance.

 Now as a father, it is a place of exploration once more, as I visit almost on a weekly basis with my young son.
 Moreover, it continues to be a place of solace & comfort.
 My dad is buried right next door in Glasnevin Cemetery, and when he died during strict lockdown in 2021, knowing that he was buried in such a beautiful place, surrounded by such an abundance of life, brought solace when we were robbed of the traditional grieving rituals that help us deal with such loss.